 Some cord and micro cord locks or mini carabiners might help eg to stop the hammocks from moving away from each other and dropping the bar on the ground or to stop the bar from moving up the suspension rope, though it doesn’t seem necessary to me.
 You can easily drill holes in these poly fittings if you feel you need to.

 PS: I also use one of these fittings to protect my groundsheet

 I just used some pieces of poly pipe like this.
 They worked fine.

-Another alternative (if you carry a small saw such as the Darlac at 35 grams) is just to cut a ‘V’ notch in the ends of the stick and to tension the suspension ropes into the ‘V’ with some cord.
+Another alternative (if you carry a small saw such as the Darlac at 35 grams or this better DIY one at 28 grams) is just to cut a ‘V’ notch in the ends of the stick and to tension the suspension ropes into the ‘V’ with some cord.

 Yet another alternative (from a reader):